P. L. Light Systems Expert Articles: Light Uniformity – Comparing LED and HPS Luminaires

 HID luminaires

 As we know, HID luminaires have specialized reflectors to evenly distribute light over the canopy for uniform growth.
 All reflectors will differ in the amount of light they reflect from the lamp to the canopy of the crop.
-Reflector patterns, materials and shapes will affect the dispersion of light and how it is distributed.
+Reflector patterns, materials, and shapes will affect the dispersion of light and how it is distributed.

-The light uniformity for HID luminaires, is highly dependent on the reflector and its ability to evenly and efficiently distribute light.
+The light uniformity for HID lights is highly dependent on the reflector and its ability to evenly and efficiently distribute light.
 Light energy can be wasted with the use of a poorly designed reflector.
-Reflectors can be designed to allow for wider spacing of luminaires or to focus more energy down into a tall, dense crop like such tomatoes or cucumbers.
+Reflectors can be designed to allow for wider spacing of luminaires or to focus more energy down into a tall, dense crop like tomatoes or cucumbers.
 A well-designed light plan will have even uniformity so there is not a large difference between the lowest and highest values of light intensity measured at the crop.

 Reflector design

 Some reflectors, like the P.L.
 Light Systems’ Beta Reflector, are designed to distribute the highest percentage of light from the lamp downwards to penetrate deep within the crop canopy.
-Whereas as the Alpha reflector is designed to provide a wider range of even light distribution over the canopy.
+Whereas the Alpha reflector is designed to provide a wider range of even light distribution over the canopy.

 When we compare the design of the Alpha reflector vs. the Beta reflector, you can see that the Alpha is better suited to distributing light evenly when positioned a distance away from other luminaires and closer to a crop.
 Whereas the Beta reflector is built to drive light further into the canopy, which is perfect for tall, dense canopies.